HSU-F20-CS243/F20-243-course-materials/Projects/Project 01/readme.md

 * [20 pts] Creating logism diagrams for each of your chips
 * [10 pts] Writing a good design diary
 * [5 pts] Writing a good buddy report

+# Due Date
+This project is due by Midnight on September 1, 2020.